neos-modding-group/NeosModLoader/.github/CONTRIBUTING.md

 If you want your PR to be approved and merged quickly, please read the following:

-### Branches

-PRs should be made onto the `dev` branch.
-PRs made on to other branches, including master, will be subject to delays as changing their base branch to `dev` may introduce merge conflicts.

 ### Code Style

 If your PR does not follow the project's code style it **will not be approved**.
 I expect contributors to be capable of fixing code style issues on their own.